Monday, November 10, 2014

 Here in the Deep South, butter beans often means the larger lima beans, so you'll see this prepared sometimes with those.
 I prefer the smaller baby lima beans here, also known around the South as butter beans.
 They're both butter beans y'all and either will work here.
 Sometimes the prep of the chicken is varied, but this is the way I prepare the dish.
 By the way, simply cooking butter beans alone in the roux all on their own, without the chicken, in the same manner we prepare our Creamed Peas, is an excellent and popular dish here too.

-• 1 (28 ounce) bag of frozen green baby lima beans
+• 1 (28 ounce) bag frozen butter beans or green baby lima beans

 • 2 tablespoons cooking oil